Pointers: Applications

 In memory this example looks like that:

-Then we can print all the members value and dereference the member pointer:
+Then we can print all the members' values and dereference the member pointer:

 printf("p->int_member1 = %d\n", p->int_member1);